Formlabs/Hackathon-2021-CheckMeet/doc/QuickStart.md

 ### Install latest firmware on device

-You have two options: you can either download the firmware from our [Releases][] page, then upload it to your device, or you can compile it manually.
+You have two options: you can either download the firmware from our [Releases] page, then upload it to your device, or you can compile it manually.

 Independently of which approach you pick, you need to connect your device through a microUSB cable.
 Make sure the cable is not a charge only one and it has data wires!
 When the device is connected to the computer, a new serial device will come up in the operating system, something like

 - `/dev/cu.usbserial-143330` for MacOS,
-- `TODO` for Windows, or
+- `COM4` for Windows (you need to install [this driver](https://github.com/nodemcu/nodemcu-devkit/blob/master/Drivers/CH341SER_WINDOWS.zip) first, then check for a new "Port" device in Device Manager), or
 - `TODO` for Linux.

 This will be referred to `<PORT>` below.

 #### Option 1: Download firmware from Releases page

-1. Download `firmware.ino.nodemcu.bin` from the [release][Releases].
+1. Download `firmware-vXXX.ino.nodemcu.bin` from the [Releases] page.
 2. Install esptool by running `pip3 install esptool`
-3. Run the following command:
+3. Run the following command (replacing `<PORT>` and `<FIRMWARE_FILE_NAME>` with the appropriate values):

 ```
-esptool.py --chip esp8266 --port <PORT> --baud 115200 --before default_reset --after hard_reset write_flash 0x0 firmware.ino.nodemcu.bin
+esptool.py --chip esp8266 --port <PORT> --baud 115200 --before default_reset --after hard_reset write_flash 0x0 <FIRMWARE_FILE_NAME>
 ```

 #### Option 2: Compile firmware manually